openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 d.
 Click the Browse button, browse to content.csv and select it
 e.
 Under Column Data Type double-click on “Metadata” on the third row and change it to “Attachment Locations”
 7. Click Start Import.
 Once processing is complete check in the log that you received successes.
-8. Check that the items are created in EQUELLA.
+8. Check that the items are created in openEQUELLA.
 There should be one brand new item for each row in content.csv

 ## Basic Settings
 ### Connections Tab
 Upon starting the EBI the main form with the Connections tab will appear as follows:

-The Connections tab and CSV tab collect the necessary settings for connecting to EQUELLA and loading the CSV file that provides metadata and location of attachments.
+The Connections tab and CSV tab collect the necessary settings for connecting to openEQUELLA and loading the CSV file that provides metadata and location of attachments.

 The Connections tab has the following fields:
-* Field: Institution URL (Required) - The URL of the EQUELLA institution in this field.
-This will be the URL of your EQUELLA login page (e.g. http://equella.institute.edu/training).
+* Field: Institution URL (Required) - The URL of the openEQUELLA institution in this field.
+This will be the URL of your openEQUELLA login page (e.g. http://equella.institute.edu/training).

-* Field: Username (Required) - A username of an EQUELLA user account that has privileges to create items in the collection you specified above.
+* Field: Username (Required) - A username of an openEQUELLA user account that has privileges to create items in the collection you specified above.

 * Field: Password (Required) - The password of the account specified above.

-* Field: Collection (Required) - An EQUELLA institution can support multiple “collections”.
+* Field: Collection (Required) - An openEQUELLA institution can support multiple “collections”.
 In this field you will need to select which collection you would like to upload content into.

 The following command buttons are available on the Connections tab:

-* Test/Get Collections:  This button connects to EQUELLA and populates the Collection drop down list with a list of collections the specified EQUELLA user can contribute to.
+* Test/Get Collections:  This button connects to openEQUELLA and populates the Collection drop down list with a list of collections the specified openEQUELLA user can contribute to.
 * Test Import: This button starts a test run of the import process.
 This button appears on every tab.
 * Start Import: This button starts the import process.
 This button appears on every tab.